ELS-RD/kernl/README.md

 ---

-> Kernl let you run Pytorch transformer models several times faster on GPU with a single line of code, and is
+> Kernl lets you run Pytorch transformer models several times faster than baseline on GPU with a single line of code,
-> designed to be easily hackacble.
+> and is designed to be **easily** hackacble.

-Kernl leverages TorchDynamo and supports dynamic behavior of big generative language models.

 <p align="center">
   <img src="./resources/images/speedup.png">
 </p>

+*benchmarks ran on a 3090 RTX*

+Kernl is the first OSS inference engine written in ~~CUDA C~~ [OpenAI Triton](https://openai.com/blog/triton/), a new language designed by OpenAI to make it easier to write GPU kernels.
+Each kernel is less than 200 lines of code, and is **easy to understand** and modify.

+🎅🎄 Training support comming soon... 🤯

-## Install dependencies
+## Installation

 **IMPORTANT**: This package requires `pytorch` being installed.
 Please install it first.